appium-boneyard/tutorial/modules/en/source/appium/01_ruby_appium_native_ios_automation/02_appium_ruby_console/04_starting_the_console.md

 ```
 $ nano appium.txt
-DEVICE="ios"
-APP_PATH="./UICatalog.app"
+[caps]
+platformName = "ios"
+app = "./UICatalog.app"
 ```

 The appium.txt contains two important pieces of information.

-DEVICE is the platform we're automating.
+platformName is the platform we're automating.
 In this case, we're going to automate ios.

-APP_PATH is the path to UICatalog.app.
+app is the path to UICatalog.app.
 The ruby console is able to parse relative paths.
 This path will then be converted to an absolute path which appium uses to identify which app to install on the simulator.